-Golf came late to the West of Scotland.
-In the mid 19th century, Old Tom Morris was instrumental in establishing some of the first tracks and found there was plenty links terrain ideally suited for the game.
+In the mid 19th century, Old Tom Morris was instrumental in establishing some of the first golf courses in Scotland’s Southwest finding there was plenty links terrain ideally suited for the game.
 Now, Ayrshire has some of the best links golf courses in Scotland with no less than three Open Championship venues and a host of other superior seaside options.

 BIRTHPLACE OF THE OPEN